 1. Directly planting churches by sending out qualified church planters from Belle

-time.
-During that time, short term teams are sent, financial assistance is
+During that time, short-term teams are sent, financial assistance is provided,

 2. Indirectly planting churches by partnering with NAMB, IMB, or indigenous